-In October 2018, HSMC was granted the university title and was renamed The Hang Seng University of Hong Kong (香港恒生大學).
-It now has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation, with a student population of around 5,700 and 200 full-time staff currently offers academic members.
-The University 21 undergraduate and 5 taught postgraduate programmes.
+In October 2018, HSMC was granted the university title and was renamed The Hang Seng University of Hong Kong(香港恒生大學).
+It now has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation and Foreign Languages, with a student population of around 6,200 and 210 full-time academic staff members.
+The University currently offers 24 undergraduate and 5 taught postgraduate programmes.
 All these programmes are accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) and recognised by the HKSAR Government.